Which city is cheaper, Reykjavik or Bern?

 Reykjavik makes for a fun place to visit for a couple.
 There are museums, outdoor activities, and even the northern lights that make this city very romantic.
 The cafes are laid-back and the atmosphere is friendly.

-Visitors to Bern can move around easily with public transportation.
+Many visitors rely on the effecient and affordable public transportation in Bern.
 There are trams and buses that run around town.

-Bern and Reykjavik both are comparable when exploring on foot.
+Bern and Reykjavik both are very good when exploring on foot.

 Bern is very walkable.
 It's fun to explore the old town on foot.
 It is compact enough to that you can see all of the highlights in a few hours.